Copyrighted/portfolio/README.md

 # Flask Blog Website

-Personal flask blog that supports registering/login of an admin user.
+Personal flask blog that supports registering/login of an admin user (can easily expand this to normal users).

 Users can create posts in a Markdown editor, delete and update of posts.
--Note:Still fleshing out the readme-

 ## Getting Started